 Turtles are one of the most adorable and popular pets.
 They are a perfect first pet and can help you teach young kids about caring for an animal.
 Providing love, care, and food are the key things needed to be a successful pet owner.
-When you bring a turtle into your home, there’s one big question: What am I going to feed my new friend?
+Before buying a pet turtle, you should already ask yourself what you are going to feed your new friend.
 Don’t worry, we have put together a quick and complete list on how to provide your turtle with the best diet and the yummiest snacks.

 Turtles are divided into three main groups: Land, freshwater, and sea.
 Land turtles or tortoises can live on any continent but Antarctica.
 They are herbivores and only eat plants.
 Freshwater turtles are the biggest group with over 350 species that live in swamps, rivers, ponds and lakes around the world.
 They are omnivores and love to hunt.
 Sea turtles are also omnivores with some herbivore species.
 They eat crabs, jellyfish, shrimp, and seaweed.
 We will focus on tortoises and freshwater turtles that are the only ones you can legally own as pets.